osm-search/Nominatim/docs/customize/Settings.md

 Nominatim uses [osm2pgsql](https://osm2pgsql.org) to load the OSM data initially into the database.
 Nominatim comes bundled with a version of osm2pgsql that is guaranteed to be compatible.
 Use this setting to use a different binary instead.
-You should do this only, when you know exactly what you are doing.
+You should do this only when you know exactly what you are doing.
 If the osm2pgsql version is not compatible, then the result is undefined.